Yes, 72mg per teaspoon of matcha.

-An 8 oz glass of Matcha green tea will provide you with about 72 mg of caffeine.
-Tenzo Tea determined the caffeine content of matcha using a 2 gram serving of Matcha green tea powder (1 teaspoon).
-If you are looking for a big boost of caffeine, start with a bigger scoop of organic matcha powder.
+An 8 oz glass of Matcha green tea will provide you with about 72 mg.
+Tenzo Tea determined this using a 2 gram serving of Matcha green tea powder (1 teaspoon).
+If you are looking for a big boost, start with a bigger scoop of organic matcha powder.

 Matcha green tea is amazing if you are looking for a clean, calm and focused energy boost.
 There are no spikes, jitters or sudden crashes like you might have previously experienced with coffee and energy drinks.
 The caffeine will gently pick you up, provide you with an extended energy boost and then will let you softly back down to earth.
 The effect is extremely pleasant for most people because you don’t experience any of the jitteriness or headaches associated with the caffeine from coffee.

 Caffeine can be great for improving concentration, attention and focus but too much of it can lead to an increased heart rate, blood pressure and creating an anxious/jittery feeling.
 That’s where matcha green tea stands apart from the rest of it’s caffeinated competitors.
 There’s a special “feel good” amino acid in green tea called l-theanine that works with caffeine to reduce stress and anxiety while promoting a relaxed state that doesn’t make you feel tired.
 L-theanine takes the edge off of stimulants and provides an extended (4-6 hour) energy boost with improved cognition and attention.
 L-theanine is a large part of the reason why people feel so good after drinking Matcha green tea!